ChrstphrHll/npc_gen/students/Kanoi Xharlion.md

 year: 2
 guild: Elkenval
 partyID: 84
+tags:
+- Dwarf
+- Artificer
+- Diplomacy
+- 2nd
+- Elkenval
 ---
 # Kanoi Xharlion
 ---
 ### Description
 - 2nd year Dwarf Artificer in Elkenval
-- straight brunette hair that's put up in a large bun, Amber eyes, and Tan skin
+- straight brunette hair that's put up in a large bun, Pale Brown eyes, and Tan skin
 - Is Sarcastic and Odd, and has Professionalism as their ideal

 ### Organizations